- The killer Siafu ants that eat people alive. Oh yes, and they're coordinated enough to form a tower to reach you if you're out of reach.

 - When Dovchenko is dragged into the anthill, you can hear him yelling "Pomogi mne".
 It's Russian for "Help me!"

-- A woman being disintegrated.
+- Spalko's death from too much knowledge is pretty horrifying.
 Even more so in the adult novelization.
 As the alien beings leave this world, Spalko actually feels her skull painfully transform into quartz as the aliens flood her mental consciousness with all the knowledge in existence.
 It gets worse, and just before she dies Spalko gets a terrifying glimpse at the Eldritch Abominations.

 - Irina Spalko's plan for the Crystal Skull, i.e. using its power to brainwash large numbers of people into mindless followers of communism is downright terrifying, and the psychological nature of this attack is what makes it so bad.

 Nightmare Fuel / Indiana Jones and the Kingdom of the Crystal Skull